-Travel cameras enable you to capture your experiences, whether you’re on a beach vacation or rugged outdoor adventure.
+Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 Modern smartphones are fine for snapshots, but they lack zoom capabilities and can have issues in less than bright light and also image quality.

-The best travel cameras will reliably record your moments as pictures and video without weighing you down with too much extra weight.
+The best hiking cameras will reliably record your moments as pictures and video without weighing you down with too much extra weight.

-Quick Answer: The 7 Top Rated Travel Cameras For 2018
+Quick Answer: The 7 Best Rated Hiking Cameras For 2021

 - Nikon Coolpix L340 20.2 MP Digital Camera